cloudfoundry/docs-cfcr/docs/overview/architecture.md

 	!!! note
 		The single proxy node front-loads the [kube-proxy](#kubernetes-components), the Kubernetes network proxy that runs on each worker node.
 For IaaSes that support load balancers, the proxy node is not required.

+See the [Kubernetes Components](#kubernetes-components) section for more information about how a Kubernetes cluster works.

 ### Internal Component Communication

 CFCR uses [Flannel](https://github.com/coreos/flannel) to create an overlay network for the worker nodes, so that they can all share a virtual IP subnet, regardless of the IP addressing set by the underlying IaaS.
 Flannel is the recognized standard for Kubernetes clusters.